 It has inspired famous writers, attracted historians and drawn holidaymakers for generations.
 But what is it that makes this corner of Dorset so special?

 With its stunning sandy beaches; huge variety of walks; and fantastic places to eat, shop and explore, anywhere in Purbeck is a unique experience waiting to be discovered.

-The Isle of Purbeck has many well-known and iconic landmarks that draw thousands of visitors every year.
+The Isle of Purbeck has many well-known, iconic landmarks and special places to visit that draw thousands of visitors every year.

 - Corfe Castle – Combine a visit to Corfe Castle with an amble around the picturesque Corfe Castle village

-- Durdle Door – This special beauty spot also has fantastic walking trails nearby
+- Durdle Door – This special, world-renowned beauty spot also has fantastic walking trails nearby

 - Jurassic Coast – With so many different aspects to explore you’ll be spoilt for choice

 - Lulworth Cove – A beautiful backdrop for walks and picnics, this romantic cove is found at the foot of the pretty village of West Lulworth